 This isn't a cheap lens but it definitely works the extra few dollars and I highly recommend it.
 But if you are looking for a good starter lens, the Canon 50mm 1.8 lens is almost similar and as good but much more affordable and almost 250 dollars less.

 The main difference between the two is the 1.8 and 1.4 and makes a difference mostly with food pictures.
 At 1.4L you can get a bit closer for your food pictures.

 When clicking with these two lenses the big difference is that you have to click at a smaller aperture at 5.0 or 6.0 (I sometimes even go down to 4.5) but this then requires you to bump the ISO up.

 For example - with a 50mm I would shoot at f 2.8 with an ISO of 200 and 1/60.
-This these lens I use a setting like f 5.0, ISO 800 and 1/60.
+With this lens, I would use a setting like f 5.0, ISO 800 and 1/60.
 The one tip I will give is to shoot on nice bright sunny days which means you can keep the ISO to 400 and 600.
 Personally, I hate pumping my ISO to more than 400 or 600.

 The Canon EF 75-300mm f/4-5.6 III USM Telephoto Zoom Lens is great and I use it when I am shooting portraits-type shots or when I go traveling and need to get closer to things that are far away.
 The quality of this lens is amazing and often perfect when you want to get candid shots of people at a party without having the camera in their face.
 I use it mostly for family gatherings and for my travel photos.